kbase/narrative_method_specs_ci/README.md

 # narrative_method_specs_ci
-Narrative method specs repo for use in the -ci (or other nonproduction) environments
+Narrative method specs repo for use in the -ci (or other nonproduction) environments.
+It is designed to be a testing ground for new method specifications.
+Method specs still must be manually added to kbase/narrative_method_specs repo to move to the production path.

 [![Build Status](https://travis-ci.org/kbase/narrative_method_specs_ci.svg?branch=master)](https://travis-ci.org/kbase/narrative_method_specs_ci)